amitraikkr/aws-serverless-email-dropbox-alexa/README.md

-<h1>Servless Application: Email Dropbox for Appointments setting for Alexa</h1>
+<h1>A Serverless Application: Email Dropbox for Appointments</h1>
-<h2> This serverless application utilizes GPT-4's Natural Language Processing capabilities to extract appointment details from emails.
-The appointment information is then stored in a database, which can be accessed by a custom Alexa skill for user convenience<h2>
+This serverless application utilizes GPT-4's Natural Language Processing capabilities to extract appointment details from emails.
+The appointment information is then stored in a database, which can be accessed by a custom Alexa skill for user convenience
     <h3>Application Flow</h3>
     <ul>
         <li><strong>Email Reception:</strong>